raspberrypi/linux/Documentation/admin-guide/rtc.rst

 the number of interrupts received since the last read to determine if there has been any interrupt "pileup" so to speak.
-Just for reference, a typical 486-33 running a tight read loop on /dev/rtc will start to suffer occasional interrupt pileup (i.e. > 1 IRQ event since last read) for frequencies above 1024Hz.
+Just for reference, a typical 486-33 running a tight read loop on /dev/rtc will start to suffer occasional interrupt pileup (i.e. > 1 IRQ event since the last read) for frequencies above 1024Hz.
 So you really should check the high bytes of the value you read, especially at frequencies above that of the normal timer interrupt, which is 100Hz.